 Event Resource Guide

-If your event is approved and Chancellor Miller is able to attend, Carolyn Gavit, executive assistant to the chancellor, will send the event contact an Outlook meeting request to let him/her know the event is approved and added to the chancellor's calendar.
-An Outlook notification will also be sent to the Office of Events and Donor Relations so an event liaison can be assigned to the event.
+If your event is approved and the chancellor is able to attend, Carolyn Gavit, executive assistant to the chancellor, will send the event contact an Outlook meeting request to let him/her know the event is approved and added to the chancellor's calendar.
+An Outlook notification will also be sent to University Advancement's Events & Donor Relations office so an event liaison can be assigned to the event.

-If Chancellor Miller is scheduled to attend your event, an event liaison from the Office of Events and Donor Relations will be assigned to work with you during your event.
+If the Chancellor is scheduled to attend your event, an event liaison from University Advancement will be assigned to work with you during your event.
 The liaison will discuss expectations and guidelines for event protocols.

 The Event Checklist will help you determine the budget for your event.

 It is a resource you should feel free to use when planning your event.
 It provides a lot of information to help the event planner stay organized while planning an event.
 The highlighted fields can be filled out or deleted, depending on the needs of the event.
 The event planner should feel free to use this as a guide and make any tweaks he/she feels appropriate for the event.